espocrm/documentation/docs/user-guide/complex-expressions.md

 ## Attribute names

-Attribute names usually are same as a system field names.
-Fields are listed at Administration > Entity Manager > ... > Fields.
+Attribute names usually are same as system field names.
+Fields are listed under Administration > Entity Manager > {Entity Type} > Fields.

 Attribute names should be in lowerCamelCase.